 - Town and country planning

 - Building Control

 - Transport Development

 - Parks and countryside management,

 - Leisure facilities

 - Libraries

-- Environmental health and licensing,
+- .

 - Emergency planning,

 - Highways engineering and maintenance,

-- Trading standards,

 - Refuse collection and street cleansing

 - Waste disposal and recycling,

-Public parking.
+- Public parking.

-Budget responsibility: £23.5 million per annum (net of income)
+Budget responsibility: £21 million per annum (net of income)

-Staff under direct or indirect line management responsibility: 487.
+Staff under direct or indirect line management responsibility: 433.

-• Director - Corporate Services
+Director - Resources

-This post is responsible and accountable for eight separate sections - Finance, Information and Communication Technology, Legal Services, Human Resources, Democratic and Registration Services, Corporate Property, Customer Services and Community Engagement and Equalities.
+As of September 2017 this post is responsible and accountable for seven separate sections - Finance, Information and Communication Technology, Legal Services, Human Resources, Democratic and Registration Services, Corporate Property, and Customer Experience.

 A wide range of functions and activities are carried out within each of these sections, but falling into three main categories:

-- Direct public services (e.g. customer services, revenue collection, electoral registration) - · Core management responsibilities (setting standards and ensuring that the organisation functions legally within a robust financial framework, acts as a good employer and promotes equality and community cohesion) - Support to service departments (providing advice and support to front line departments on a wide range of issues and projects, such as HR, Legal, ICT and Property)
+- Direct public services (e.g. customer experience, revenue collection, electoral registration) - · Core management responsibilities (setting standards and ensuring that the organisation functions legally within a robust financial framework, and acts as a good employer) - Support to service departments (providing advice and support to front line departments on a wide range of issues and projects, such as HR, Legal, ICT and Property)